 - Rapier: A long narrow French sword lacking a cutting edge, often with swept, basket or cuplike hilt, used in the 16th and 17th centuries for thrusting

 - Saber, Sabre: Single-edged military sword with slight curve and swept knuckle guard

 - Sai: Far-eastern style eight-sided sword used for martial arts practice

 - Scimitar: Near-eastern style single-edged curved saber

 - Shamshir: Type of sabre with a curve that is considered radical for a sword: 5 to 15 degrees from tip to tip.
 The name is derived from Persian "shamshir", which means "sword" (in general).
 Typical pre-Islamic Iranian blades used for warfare were originally straight.
 Curved blades in this period were used primarily for hunting, though examples of curved swords used in battle are present in Greek depictions of Achaemenid Persian soldiers.
 The curved scimitar blades became popular after the Mongol invasions.
-The sword now called "shamshir" was popularized in Persia by the early 16th century, and had "relatives" in Turkey (the kilij), Mughal India (the talwar), and the adjoining Arabian world (the saif).
+The sword now called shamshir was popular in Persia by the early 16th century, with similar variations in Turkey (the kilij), Mughal India (the talwar), and the adjoining Arabian world (the saif).
 These blades all were developed from the ubiquitous parent sword, the Turko-Mongol saber.

 - Stiletto: Smaller version of the Italian 'stilo' dagger with a double-edged almost triangular blade which was easy to hide in clothing